Arachni/arachni/README.md

 {Arachni} is feature-full and modular Ruby framework that allows penetration testers and administrators to evaluate the security of web applications.

+{Arachni} is smart, it trains itself with every HTTP response it receives during the audit process.<br/>
+Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while travelling<br/>
+through each path of a web application's cyclomatic complexity.<br/>
+This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.

 The project aims to: